AA0100000101000001/Omnitrix/README.md

 # To Do List:
-☐ Use Mini switches instead of Encoder
+☐ Use Micro switches instead of Encoder
 ☐ Fix transformation time in Deep Sleep mode
 ✅ Update ShowSelectSymbols and ShowSymbols with PNGdec
 ✅ Power reduction code
 ☐ Increase resistance of voltage dividers
-☐ Only enable GPIO outputs at the last moment
-☐ Remove all Serial.println
-☐ Power reduction code for LCD display
+☐ Power reduction code and pin rearangement for LCD display
 ☐ GPIO pins as Vcc for inputs to reduce energy when in Deep Sleep
 ☐ RGB LEDs
+☐ Only enable GPIO outputs (LEDs) at the last moment
+☐ Remove all Serial.println
 ☐ Conect battery with switch in 5V pin
+☐ Make PCB

 # Future Plans:
+☐ Make rotary encoder mechanism with micro switches
+☐ Create the rest of the mechanics using a CAD program
 ☐ Secret combination for Master Control Mode
-☐ Add more interrupts for Deep Sleep
 ☐ Smoother animation
 ☐ Xtra animation
 ☐ Update code with FOTA